3D Hand Pose Estimation via Regularized Graph Representation Learning: Experimental Results

 \subsection{Ablation Studies}

-We perform ablation studies on the performance of different stages, the graph refinement module, the discriminator and loss functions.
-We present all the results in 3D Euclidean distance (mm).
+We perform ablation studies on the performance of different stages, the deformation learning module, the discriminator and loss functions.
+Due to the page limit, we present all the results in 3D Euclidean distance (mm).
 Please refer to the supplementary material for the results measured in 3D PCK.

-\textbf{On different stages.} We present the results of three training stages in average 3D Euclidean distance, as listed in in Tab.~\ref{table1}.
-The performance of {\bf Stage \RNum{2}} significantly outperform {\bf Stage \RNum{1}}, which demonstrates that the proposed GCN refinement module plays the most critical role in our model.
+\textbf{On different stages.} We present the results of three training stages in average 3D Euclidean distance, as listed in Tab.~\ref{table1}.
+The performance of {\bf Stage \RNum{2}} significantly outperforms {\bf Stage \RNum{1}}, which demonstrates that the proposed deformation learning module plays the most critical role in our model.
 The adversarial training scheme (\textbf{Stage \RNum{3}}) further improves the result, by learning a real distribution of the 3D hand pose.
-We also show visual results of our method at different stages in Fig.~\ref{comp}.
-We see that Stage \RNum{1} estimates a coarse hand pose from the MANO hand model as a prior pose, while Stage \RNum{2} refines the structure of the prior pose significantly.
-Finally, Stage \RNum{3} generates more realistic hand poses via adversarial learning.

-\textbf{On the GCN refinement module.} To evaluate the performance improvement achieved by the GCN refinement module, we compare the GCN refinement module with a simple fully-connected refinement module (FC Refinement Module) to refine the prior pose.
-We train the refinement modules in different experimental settings: 1) without our discriminator, {\it i.e.}, without adversarial learning; and 2) with our discriminator.
-As presented in Tab.~\ref{tab:refinement}, the GCN refinement module leads to significant gain over the simple FC refinement module on both datasets in different settings, thus validating the superiority of the proposed GCN refinement module.
+\textbf{On the deformation learning module.} We compare the deformation learning module with a simple fully-connected deformation learning module (FC Deformation Module) to refine the prior pose.
+We train the deformation learning modules in different experimental settings: 1) without our discriminator, {\it i.e.}, without adversarial learning; and 2) with our discriminator.
+As presented in Tab.~\ref{tab:refinement}, the GCN deformation learning module leads to significant gain over the simple FC deformation module on both datasets in different settings, thus validating the superiority of the proposed deformation learning module.

-\textbf{On the discriminator.} To evaluate the importance of the proposed multi-source discriminator, we compare with a single-source discriminator which only takes the 3D hand pose as the input.
-As presented in Tab.~\ref{tab:discriminator}, our multi-source discriminator outperforms the single-source one on both datasets, which gives credits to exploring the structure of hand bones and the relation between the image and hand pose.
+\textbf{On the conditional discriminator.} We compare with a single-source discriminator which only takes the 3D hand pose as the input.
+As presented in Tab.~\ref{tab:discriminator}, the multi-source discriminator outperforms the single-source one on both datasets, which gives credits to exploring the structure of hand bones and the relation between the image and pose.

 \textbf{On loss functions.}